What Information Should You Share on Sweepstakes Entry Forms?

 Bank Account Information

-There is no reason why a legitimate sweepstakes entry form would require that you enter your bank account number.
-While it's possible that general information, such as where you bank or whether you use online banking, might be part of a survey, you should never provide information that would identify your account information on an entry form.
+Similarly, there's no reason why a legitimate sweepstakes entry form needs your bank account number.
+You should never provide information that would identify your account information on an entry form.

 Driver's License Number